zaucy/rules_7zip/README.md

 ### On POSIX

-1) Download and extract p7zip bin
+1) Download and extract p7zip source and build

 Now you can use p7zip 16.02!